-Receiver In Canal hearing aids (RIC) or Open Fit hearing aids can be seen as the new generation of high-powered and technologically advanced digital hearing aids.
+What is RIC in hearing aids?
+Receiver In Canal hearing aids (RIC) can be seen as the new generation of high-powered and technologically advanced digital hearing aids.

-They are now one of the most popular types of hearing aids, as they combine many of the advantages of Behind the Ear (BTE) hearing aids, such as sitting partially behind the ear and so thus being able to include lots of clever technology.
+Are RIC hearing aids any good?
+They are now one of the most popular types of hearing aids, as they combine many of the advantages of Behind the Ear (BTE) hearing aids, such as sitting partially behind the ear and thus being able to include lots of clever technology.

-This design means that Receiver In Canal (RIC) or Open Fit hearing aids are often smaller than BTE designs and they are able to produce a more natural sound and suffer less from feedback.
+This design means that Receiver In Canal (RIC) are often smaller than BTE designs and they are able to produce a more natural sound and suffer less from feedback.

 For many people, the first symptom of their hearing loss is an inability to hear high-pitched sounds.
-Due to their two-part design, Open Fit hearing aids (Open) / Receiver In Canal (RIC) hearing aids are particularly good at amplifying high-pitched sounds yet still producing a natural sound result.
+Due to their two-part design, Receiver In Canal (RIC) hearing aids are particularly good at amplifying high-pitched sounds yet still producing a natural sound result.

-This makes Open Fit / Receiver In Canal (RIC) hearing aids particularly good for people with early-onset or mild to moderate hearing loss.
-However please note that there are also many Open Fit / Receiver In Canal (RIC) hearing aids that have been specifically designed for those with more severe levels of hearing loss.
+Receiver In Canal (RIC) hearing aids are particularly good for people with early-onset or mild to moderate hearing loss.
+However please note that there are also many Receiver In Canal (RIC) hearing aids that have been specifically designed for those with more severe levels of hearing loss.

-Again due to their two-part design, Open Fit / Receiver In Canal (RIC) hearing aids are extremely small and lightweight making them very comfortable to wear.
-In fact, many users report that the only reason they know that they are wearing their Open Fit / Receiver In Canal (RIC) hearing aid is that their hearing is so much better!
+Again due to their two-part design, Receiver In Canal (RIC) hearing aids are extremely small and lightweight making them very comfortable to wear.
+In fact, many users report that the only reason they know that they are wearing their Receiver In Canal (RIC) hearing aid is that their hearing is so much better!

-Open Fit / Receiver In Canal (RIC) hearing aids are often reported as producing some of the most natural sound quality of all the different types of hearing aids.
+Receiver in Canal (RIC) hearing aids are often reported as producing some of the most natural sound quality of all the different types of hearing aids.
 This is due to two factors.
 Firstly as the speaker/receiver sits directly in the ear it allows for sounds to be transmitted directly into your ear canal meaning that they are less susceptible to distortion.

-Also as Open Fit / Receiver In Canal (RIC) feature a more open dome in the ear this avoids blocking the ear and thus mitigates any issues of occlusion.
+Also as Receiver In Canal (RIC) feature a more open dome in the ear this avoids blocking the ear and thus mitigates any issues of occlusion.

 Occlusion of the ear canal results from the entire entrance to the canal being covered or blocked by a hearing aid (or other foreign objects).
 This can cause issues such as hearing your own voice too loudly, your voice sounding hollow, experiencing noisy and annoying sounds when chewing or swallowing food and an unpleasant feeling that your ear is blocked.

-As the receiver/speaker in Open Fit / Receiver In Canal (RIC) hearing aids leaves the entrance to your ear canal partially open then issues of occlusion are thankfully avoided.
+As the receiver/speaker in Receiver In Canal (RIC) hearing aids leave the entrance to your ear canal partially open then issues of occlusion are thankfully avoided.

-Many users of Open Fit / Receiver In Canal (RIC) hearing aids report that they experience significantly lower levels of feedback with these compared to other types of hearing aids.
-Due to the separation of the microphone/amplifier and the speaker/receiver in Open Fit / Receiver In Canal (RIC) hearing aids.
+Many users of Receiver In Canal (RIC) hearing aids report that they experience significantly lower levels of feedback with these compared to other types of hearing aids.
+Due to the separation of the microphone/amplifier and the speaker/receiver in Receiver In Canal (RIC) hearing aids.